filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 This proposal presents a new PoRep protocol (Non-Interactive PoRep) that removes `PreCommit`.
 As a result, we have

-- Flexible Onboarding Pipeline, unblocking SupraSeal full potential
+- Flexible onboarding pipeline, unblocking [SupraSeal](https://github.com/supranational/supra_seal)'s full potential
 - Trustless separation between storage and computing: the proving tasks associated with sector onboarding can be outsourced.

 ## Abstract